 Connection of the router allows various PC devices to gain access to services of the ICP controller (CXi II), if needed.
-For basic data operation, use of VLANs is unlikely to be needed, since the bandwidth available at the CXi II will be higher than the router connection.
+For basic data operation, use of VLANs is unlikely to be needed.

 The one exception to VLAN usage might be on the data side of the network where MiCollab Client Softphones are in use.
 These devices are PC based, but are in effect voice devices.
 For the MiCollab Client Softphone, it is possible to queue data within the network, based on the value of the DSCP/Type of service field.
 It may be necessary to implement VLAN within the data section of the network in this case.
 The standard PC services will then take a VLAN and low priority value.
 The voice applications will need to map the Type of service field to a VLAN priority, to ensure correct priority queuing.
 All data from the PC will be in the same VLAN, just voice will have a higher priority marking.
 The router will remove the VLAN information.